I Am a Rock

 We tend to see the problem as one of God withholding His power and mercy for some reason, but that isn’t what’s actually happening.
 There is plenty of power available.
 The problem is that in the same way most rocks aren’t porous enough to absorb water, there are many things about the human condition that can make our body and soul unable to receive what God has freely provided.
 A sponge has many holes in it which can absorb water, and in order for us to receive healing, we must become porous like a sponge.

 I believe it is mostly the attitudes of our hearts and the lies we believe about ourselves and about God that prevent us from receiving His healing power.
 Most people are unaware of the beliefs they have about God that are false.
 They’re also unaware of things they believe about themselves that are not true.
 These false beliefs harden us like a stone and they hinder our receptivity.
 The trick is to allow the Holy Spirit to expose the lies we believe, ask him to show us the truth, and believe what He tells us.
-We must ask Jesus to heal the wounds in our soul caused by painful events from our past.
+We must ask Jesus to heal the wounds in our souls caused by painful events from our past.
 We must also forgive those who have wounded us, and forget the offenses we’ve been carrying around.
 As we do these things, we will absorb God’s abundant healing power, which will allow us to live in health and the knowledge of the truth.

 Prayer is not overcoming God’s reluctance.
 It is laying hold of His willingness.